temporenc/temporenc/README.rst

 ..
 DTZ   45, tag 3
 ..
 DTS   38 with S 40/50/60/70  tag 0/6/4/2, tag 2
 ..
 DTSZ  45 with S 47/57/67/77  tag 1/7/5/3, tag 3 (no S is not a common format)

-A decoder must inspect the first byte to determine the total size of the structure and the way it is packed.
-FIXME not true with sub-second precision.

 Questions and answers